weishang/matlab-zoomPlot/README.md

 Desired feature/usage:

-1. user calls a function with the handle of an axes
+1. user calls a function with the handle of an axes (or figure)
-2. user is then prompted to select an area which is to be zoom in
+2. user is then prompted to select an area which is to be zoomed in
-3. user is then prompted for the area which the zoom in plot is placed
+3. afterwards, user is prompted for the area which the zoom-in plot is placed
-4. both boxes should be configurable, e.g., resize, moved.
+4. Both boxes should be configurable, _e.g._, can be resize, moved, or styled differently. (probably have their handle returned as output so we can just set.).
 5.